eskil/luerlex/README.md

 * Setup and call elixir functions from lua
 * Wrap those in "namespaces"
 * Have lua call elixir functions that suspend lua pending elixir process messages
+* Return complex maps from lua to elixir
+* Get lua function pointers and call from elixir